Rahulzz/ComponentMapWithMilesCircle/README.md

 ```
 react-native link
 ```
-- Android - Modify AndroidManifest.xml to include the following permissions
+- Android - Modify AndroidManifest.xml to include the API key
 ```
   <application>
    <!-- You will only need to add this meta-data tag, but make sure it's a child of application -->